nod/dijo/README.md

 Then in Goodnotes, go to `Options - Template Library - +`.

-From there Go to `Custon - Edit` and then select the pdf files to add from your iCloud Drive as new templates.
+From there Go to `Custom - Edit` and then select the pdf files to add from your iCloud Drive as new templates.
 Choose a page, change the template to your new shiny dijo page and get productive.